The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 Others might require you to buy a bus ticket at the station.
 You can check bus timetables and routes throughout Croatia on Busbud.
 Another thing to keep in mind is that most buses do charge to put luggage into hold — usually around €1-2.

-If you can and your Croatia trip budget allows for it, a far better transportation option for one week in Croatia is to rent a car.
 This will allow you to be more flexible with your departure times and reach places that aren’t as well-served by the bus network.
 Driving in Croatia is easy and going on a Croatia road trip is one of the best ways to see a lot of the country in a short amount of time.

 If you only have a week, you are going to want to see as much of the country as you can and it isn’t always possible to do with irregular bus timetables and long travel times.
-We use Rentalcars.com to find the best car hire prices available.

 If you’re flying into Croatia and are not hiring a car, you can organise a private transfer from the airport here.

-Classic Croatia Itinerary
+Classic 7-Day Croatia Itinerary

 If it is your first time visiting Croatia, then this is the one-week itinerary you should follow.
 It covers all of the main tourist highlights of Croatia with possible day-trip options to nearby national parks and beautiful islands.

-We do recommend renting a car for this itinerary, however, if you want to save money, a car is not necessary for the Zagreb portion of this trip.
+We do recommend renting a car for this route, however, if you want to save money, a car is not necessary for the Zagreb portion of this trip.
 You can go ahead and rent a car when leaving the capital and save a couple of days of fare and parking fees.

 The most logical place to start this route through Croatia is in the vibrant capital of Zagreb.
 For many years, tourists have treated Zagreb as merely a place to fly into before making a beeline for the coast — maybe spending a night there if their flight arrives late and leaving first thing in the morning.